-Limited edition of 100 copies, each comprises a signed first edition copy of the book, a signed and numbered print, housed in a slipcase.
+Limited edition of 100 copies, each comprising a signed first edition of the book housed in a slipcase case with a print.
+[Signed and numbered 1/100 - 100/100]

 €250 £200 $300